facebook/create-react-app/docusaurus/docs/running-tests.md

 CI=true npm run build
 ```

-The test command will force Jest to run tests once instead of launching the watcher.
+The test command will force Jest to run in CI-mode, and tests will only run once instead of launching the watcher.

-> If you find yourself doing this often in development, please [file an issue](https://github.com/facebook/create-react-app/issues/new) to tell us about your use case because we want to make watcher the best experience and are open to changing how it works to accommodate more workflows.
+For non-CI environments, you can simply pass the `--no-watch` flag to disable test-watching.

 The build command will check for linter warnings and fail if any are found.